MannyPhantom/zenith/GETTING_STARTED.md

 ## ✅ What Was Done

-Recreated your entire Zenith SaaS platform as a **clean React + Vite application** with:
+Recreated your entire Katana SaaS platform as a **clean React + Vite application** with:
 - ✅ **Working drag-and-drop Kanban board**
 - ✅ No hydration issues (pure client-side React)
 - ✅ Fast development server (Vite)